Fariz-fx/Fariz-fx/README.md

           URL : https://www.youtube.com/channel/UCmcLRx4rYwEkPzqg2R1_ViQ
 - 👀 I’m interested in Cloud and Technology
 - 🌱 I’m currently learning coding, containerization and creating reports in powerBI
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on logo, banner, slides and content
-- 📫 How to reach me ...
+- 📫 How to reach me: fxthesolver@gmail.com

 <!---
 Fariz-fx/Fariz-fx is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.